mikedclarke/kairn/README.md

 ## Why

 If you work with coding agents, your day is split between terminals where the agents run and notes where the plans, context, and decisions live.
-Keep those in separate apps and the knowledge your agents need is never where the agents are.

 Kairn puts them on one surface.
 Notes are plain markdown on disk, so an agent needs no importer, sync bridge, or API key to read them.
 The `kairn` CLI gives agents tasks, capture, search, and backlinks with JSON output and honest exit codes.
-And every write, human or agent, goes through the same atomic never-clobber merge, so an agent editing a note you have open cannot destroy your work.
-What agents do shows up in a live activity feed beside your own notes.
+And every write, human or agent, goes through the same atomic merge, so an agent editing a note you have open cannot destroy your work.

 No cloud, no accounts, no database.
-A folder of markdown you could still read in twenty years.
+Just a folder of markdown.

 ## Features